Ways to use promises - Part 1

 AsyncGenerator

-The difference between Generator and AsyncGenerator can be seen as the difference between a function and async function.
-The value in the yield statement will be wrapped by promise.
+difference between a function and async function.
+The value in the yield

-BUT, unlike Generator, the AsyncGenerator can be accessed only by for await or yield*.
+for await or yield*.
 Array/parameter spreading and destruction will not work!

 Let's take the last example and change the function* to an async function*.